zxkevinxz/ai-hero/articles/future-of-typescript.md

 - Many folks are adopting a style of TypeScript that Bloomberg calls "Modern TypeScript"
 - This gets rid of enums, namespaces and parameter properties.
 You get to write JavaScript plus types.
 That's it.
-- One benefit of this is that creating source maps is much simpler.

 - With "modern typescript", writing source maps is trivial.
 You remove the types, leave spaces where the types were, and you have your source maps.
 - Bloomberg's project `ts-blank-space` (not Taylor Swift related) does this for you.